3 Rules

 Trading/Acquisition deadline -

 All rosters will be frozen for the remainder of the season (including playoffs) at the NHL trading deadline.
-The deadline is March 8th at 3:00 PM EST, but we will extend our deadline to midnight PST to allow for GM's to analyze and make adjustments.
+The deadline is March 7that 12:59 PM EST.

 Round one (Quarter finals)